HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 During and after wiring I conducted many tests to make sure the leds were working.

 ![Image](firefire.gif)
-(Above is an image of the wooden railing.)
+(Above is the working flickering leds.)

 ### Door Interaction Construction
+For the first iteration of the door opening interaction, i tried using a magnet.
 The door has a small magnet on the bottom edge that connects to a magnet connected to the servo.
 The servo will open all close the door through changing the servo to different angles.
 For the servo, I added an attachment for the magnet.
 The servo is under the floor but the magnetic force penetrates through the 3mm play wood.